Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 ------------------

 To configure the WIFI Extension open the Master Brick Tab in the Brick Viewer.
-First of all you have to enter the SSID of your wireless network and if the device should use DHCP or a static IP.
+First of all you have to enter the SSID (limited to ASCII characters, without the quotation mark) of your wireless network and if the device should use DHCP or a static IP.

 In case of you want to use DHCP simply select DHCP and configure the port.